-Do you need an officiant to elope?
+Do you need an elopement officiant like big weddings do?
 Are elopement officiants different than “traditional” officiants?

 Ok.
 Here we go: For starters, the officiant is the person who performs your marriage ceremony.
 In most states, an officiant is required in order for your marriage to be considered legal in the eyes of the government.
 This can be someone who’s religiously ordained, a judge, etc.